Yvonne Lim: Career

 Lim was given a lead role in Starting Point, where she played a young entrepreneur, and was well received by audiences.
 She was nominated for Best Newcomer and Top 10 Most Popular Female Artistes in the Star Awards 1998 after her debut, Starting Point.
 Although she did not manage to win the 'Best Newcomer 1998', she was voted into the Top 10 Most Popular Female Artistes for that year.
 However, her career started to pick up again in 1999 with her role of an unfortunate girl lost in the crowds of Singapore in the early 20th century in Stepping Out.

 Her subsequent progress was fairly slow, mainly appearing in minor supporting roles (The Vagrant, A Child's Hope).
 Some attribute this trend to her petite build, which dwarf her in comparison to other actresses.

 She also recorded and released a solo Mandarin album in 2000.
 In 2002, she participated in the Hong Kong television station ATV 30-part courtroom drama Innocently Guilty, which also starred Anita Yuen, Kent Cheng and Felix Wong.

 In 2005, she landed major roles in popular dramas such as A New Life, where she played a poor but contented woman, and Portrait of Home, in which she played one of the antagonists.
 At the Star Awards 2005, she had the rare honour of being nominated in both acting categories and won the Best Supporting Actress for the latter.
 That drama's role as a vengeful woman was also named one of the top 10 most memorable villains at the Star Awards 2007 25th anniversary special.

 In 2006, her stock rose even further when she landed the lead role in An Enchanted Life, a story of a Taiwanese betel nut seller who journeys to Singapore in search of her long-lost father.
 She also starred in the hit drama Metamorphosis in 2007, which granted her the coveted Star Awards 2007 Best Actress Award.
 This award was an important milestone for her as it led to her rising popularity.
 Metamorphosis also won Best TV Serial in the Star Awards 2007.

-Lim appeared on numerous variety and game shows, including 'Let's Party With Food!' and 'The Giant Show' in 2008, after her win for Best Actress in the Star Awards 2007.
+Lim appeared on numerous variety and game shows, including Let's Party With Food! and The Giant Show in 2008, after her win for Best Actress in the Star Awards 2007.

 Lim has been nominated for Top 10 Most Popular Female Artistes in the Star Awards for every single year since she joined Mediacorp in 1998.
 After her first win in 1998, she did not win the Top 10 award until 2009.

-Lim co-stars with local actor Shaun Chen in While You Were Away, and this will be their third drama in which they rekindle their on-screen romance.
-They were previously an on-screen couple for Channel 8's Your Hand in Mine in 2009 and Kampong Ties in 2011.